Deploying to Android

 androiddeployqt tool, select Projects > Build & Run > Build > Build Android APK > Details.

-androiddeployqt tool uses the configuration information to create APKs.
+androiddeployqt tool create APKs based on the settings.
 For more information about the available options, see androiddeployqt.

 You can view information about what the

 androiddeployqt tool is doing in Compile Output.
-To view additional information, select the Verbose output check box.
+To view more information, select the Verbose output check box.

 Select Add debug server to include the debug server binary into a package.

-In the Android build platform SDK field, you can select the API level to use for building the application.
+In the Android build platform SDK field, select the API level to use for building the application.
 Usually, you should select the highest API level available.

-For testing the application locally, use the APK format, because the package can be uploaded directly to the device and run.
+For testing the application locally, use the APK format because Qt Creator can install and run the package on the device.
 For distribution to the Google Play store, create an AAB by selecting the Build Android App Bundle (*.aab) check box.